On This Page

 - An official letter from the high school principal or school counselor stating that the course was taught on the college/university campus, by a member of the college/university faculty, and with regularly matriculated undergraduates at that college/university

 - High school profile outlining all high school graduation requirements

 It is the discretion of college/school officials to determine if AP, IB, or transfer credit may be used to exempt students from specific University courses or requirements.
 Official score reports, transcripts, and related documentation should be sent to the Office of Academic Support and Retention.

-Housing is guaranteed for four years to all incoming freshmen.
+Housing is required of incoming freshmen who reside outside of a radius (typically 30 miles) determined by the University.
+A portion of upperclassmen enter a lottery each year to take advantage of additional housing options at Fairfield Beach.
 Approximately 80% of all students live on campus in a traditional residence hall, suite-style residence hall, an apartment or townhouse.